Emergency Preparedness Step 3 – Preparing For House Fires

 We all know we should test our smoke detectors.
 But do we all know how and how often to check our smoke detectors?

 **Kid Tip: I like to INCLUDE my kids in this process.
-Instead of just being another thing on your list to do while ignoring your kids, use this as a group activity!
+Instead of just being another thing on your list to do while ignoring your kids, involve them!
 Not only will they feel involved and included in what you are doing, but you will be teaching them the value of being prepared, which they will take with them as they get older.
-They will also know what the smoke alarm sounds like, and will know what it is, should it ever sound in a real emergency (my kids are already lucky enough to be familiar with the sound, due to my…eh hem…overcooking of a couple meals over the years)
+They will also know what the smoke alarm sounds like, and will know what it is, should it ever sound in a real emergency (my kids are already lucky enough to be familiar with the sound, due to my…eh hem…overcooking of a couple meals over the years).

 ALL SMOKE DETECTORS should be completely replaced every 10 years!